Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Results

 \subsection{Phase (iii): excess blood concentration}

 The excess blood concentration estimate $c$ obtained via Fick's law (Figure \ref{fig:PPE_Fick_solutions}) expectedly decays when moving away from the arteries in $\Omega$ that bring blood into the microcirculation domain $\hat{\Omega}$.
 The amplitude of $c$ vanishes at a distance of 10–20 mm from the arteries.
-Consequently, the effect of the concentration on the conductivity atlas is, within the present model, limited within this distance.
+Consequently, the effect of the concentration on the electrical conductivity atlases is, within the present model, limited to this distance.